The Fog

 The inciting incident occurs at 11 minutes when Three fishermen aboard the Sea Grass encounter a glowing supernatural fog bank that engulfs their boat.
 They are killed by unseen ghostly figures wielding hooks and swords, becoming the fog's first victims..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to The fog returns to shore and attacks the town.
+This indicates the protagonist's commitment to The fog returns to shore and attacks the town.
 Dan the weatherman is killed at the weather station, demonstrating that the supernatural threat is real, active, and targeting Antonio Bay's residents.
 The ghost story becomes horrifying reality., moving from reaction to action.

 At 45 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat The fog reaches Stevie's lighthouse and attacks her son Andy.
 Despite her desperate warnings over the radio, the supernatural force nearly claims the child.
 The threat is now personal and can reach anyone, even in supposedly safe locations., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (76% through) represents the emotional nadir.
 Here, The fog breaches the church.
 Captain Blake and his ghost crew materialize inside, weapons drawn.
 They have systematically murdered five victims and now seek their sixth.
-All defenses have failed and the supernatural forces have penetrated their final refuge., reveals the protagonist at their lowest point.
+All defenses have failed and the supernatural forces have penetrated their final refuge., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Father Malone realizes he is the sixth descendant—his grandfather was one of the original conspirators.
 He offers himself to the ghosts, holding up the gold cross made from the stolen gold, acknowledging the sin and accepting responsibility for his ancestor's crime., demonstrating the transformation achieved throughout the journey.